-Landform width and amplitude are positively correlated (Fig. 5A-C) in the case of both recessional moraines and grounding zone wedges.
+Landform width and amplitude are positively correlated (Fig. 5a-c) in the case of both recessional moraines and grounding zone wedges.
 At the smallest end of the global population, the tight morphological clustering of moraines in the western Ross Sea may suggest that there is a limit imposed on their eventual size.
 Such a limit must be either inherent to their process of relief creation or due to a limited net input of sediment due to low delivery flux and/or occupation time of a grounding position.
-Increases Among grounding zone wedges, increases in width and amplitude characterise grounding zone wedges, in which are accompanied by development of landform asymmetry and sinuosity additionally develop with increasing size of the landform (Fig. 5D-F).
-These relationships suggest that grounding zone wedges grow as a function of sediment supply over time, and that variability in accumulation in both space and time will yield variable morphologies with heightened sinuosity developing with landform growth (Howat and Domack, 2003).), expressed here by heightened sinuosity and asymmetry.
-Since growth is inherently a function of both sediment availability and time, these properties can be difficult to disentangle.
-Does a larger grounding line landform represent more time or a greater basal sediment flux?
+Among grounding zone wedges, increases in width and amplitude are accompanied by development of landform asymmetry and sinuosity (Fig. 5d-f).
+These relationships suggest that grounding zone